The official Twitter targeted men on International Women’s Day essentially telling them to curb their masculinity with a tweet, “not today, men.”

 Twitter continues to ban women for voicing their concerns for biological men, identifying as women, competing in women’s sports.
 This trend of banning kind of implies that transgender women have a higher priority on Twitter.

-Twitter bans women on #InternationalWomensDay for criticising trans women.
+Twitter slammed after they ban women on #InternationalWomensDay for criticising trans women.

 Today alone we’ve had 3 women reach out to us claiming that they were banned for the platform for saying that women are at a disadvantage when they are competing against transgender women who were born male.